realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     like "documents" is the general category (abstract idea) of a generic "thing to structure and retain data."
   - PDFs, Excel files and Text files are specific "concrete" kinds (or "implementations") of the abstract idea of "documents."
-  - The `abstract class` is usually `extend`ed by the subclass and then the methods are overridden by the subclass
+  - The `abstract class` is usually `extend`ed by the subclass and the subclass methods `overridde` the superclass methods.
     ```mermaid
     ---
     title: Abstract Class Example Diagram

     ---
     classDiagram
+    direction LR
     File <|-- Excel : extends
     File <|-- Memo : extends
     File <|-- Photo : extends

-    class File {
+    class File["abstract class File"] {
-        expects method view()*
+        String name  // ⬅︎ Abstract classes can have variables
+        method view(): Launch Basic Text Editor ("default" implementation)
+        method showName(): Print "File Name: " + this.name ("default" implementation")
     }
     <<abstract>> File

-    class Excel {
+    class Excel["class Excel extends File"] {
+        override String name // ⬅︎ Subclasses must declare abstract variables
-        override method view()
+        override method view() Launch Excel Viewer
     }
-    class Memo {
+    class Memo["class Memo extends File"] {
+        String to  // ⬅︎ Subclasses can have additional variables
+        String from
+        String subject
-        override method view()
+        override method view() Launch Memo Viewer
+        override method showName() Print "Memo from: " + this.from + ", to: " + this.to
     }
-    class Photo {
+    class Photo["class Photo extends File"] {
-        override methodview()
+        override method view() Launch Photo Viewer
     }
     ```
   - Example for abstract classes in pseudo-code (similar to common COP languages):
     ```Text
-     // OOP pseudo-code
+     // COP pseudo-code

      abstract class File {
-       String name = ""  // <-- Abstract classes can have variables.
+       abstract String name // <-- Abstract classes can have variables.

        File(String name) {  // <-- Abstract classes can have "default" constructors.
            this.name = name
        }
-       expects method view()  // Expects a method called "view" and has no default implementation.
+       abstract method view()  // Expects a method called "view" and has no default implementation.
-       expects method showName() {  // Expects a method called "showName" and has a default implementation.
+       abstract method showName() {  // Expects a method called "showName" and has a default implementation.
            print "File Name: " + this.name // <-- The "default implementation" for any subclass that doesn't override the method.
        }
      }

      class Excel extends File {  // <-- Excel is a subclass of File.
+         override String name // <-- Subclasses must declare the abstract variables from superclass.

          override method view() { // <-- the implementation of the abstract class "view".
             print "View Excel: " + this.name
          }
      }

      class Memo extends File { // <-- Memo is a subclass of File.
+         override String name // <-- Subclasses must declare the abstract variables from superclass.
          String to
          String from
          String subject

-         Memo(String to, String from, String subject) {  // <-- the custom constructor of this class, its called to
+         constructor Memo(String to, String from, String subject) {  // <-- the custom constructor of this class, its called to
                                                                      //     initialize the variables of the object.
              super("Memo to:" + to)  // <-- calls the constructor of the superclass (File)
              this.to = to
              this.from = from